 On paper, it’s difficult to believe Dr. Mateo Aboy is less than 40 years old.
-In addition to multiple degrees in a variety of disciplines
+In addition to multiple degrees in a variety of disciplines from universities such as University of London, Aboy is a Registered Patent Agent and the Associate Provost and Vice President for Research at Oregon Tech.

 On paper, it’s difficult to believe Dr. Mateo Aboy is less than 40 years old.
 In addition to multiple degrees in a variety of disciplines from universities such as University of London, Aboy is a Registered Patent Agent and the Associate Provost and Vice President for Research at Oregon Tech (OIT).
 To that list of accomplishments, the Portland Business Journal has added another gracious accolade by naming Aboy to its annual list of top executives under forty years of age.